 Choice-Based Conjoint at quantilope:

-Choice-Based Conjoint includes many different analytical outputs that can help drive pricing decisions.
-With quantilope’s end-to-end research platform, all these analytical charts are available in one spot, within moments of the first few completes trickling in, and with the ability to customize base groups, chart colors, and more.
+Choice-Based Conjoint studies include many different analytical outputs that can help drive pricing decisions.
+With quantilope’s end-to-end research platform and real-time market simulator, all these analytical charts are available in one spot, within moments of the first few completes trickling in, and with the ability to customize base groups, chart colors, and more.

 Because this method is considered one of the more sophisticated ones in pricing research, quantilope users benefit from having constant access to our team of certified research consultants, also known as our ‘Success Lab’.
 This team of experts is available at any time to help craft the proper pricing questions and ensure the analysis is top-notch for your important stakeholder meetings.